Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 </details>

 <details>
-  <summary>Why do we need asymetric commitment transactions?</summary>
+  <summary>Why do we need asymmetric commitment transactions?</summary>

 The Lightning Network fairness protocol is set up in such a way that **you protect your counterparty** from ***you*** cheating.
-This is why the output that has ***your*** balance contains the penalty mechanism, while the output with your counterparty's balance is a simple **P2WPKH**.
+This is why the output that has ***your*** balance (on ***your version of the transaction***) contains the penalty mechanism, while the output with your counterparty's balance is a simple **P2WPKH**.

 Remember, the way to cheat in Lightning is by publishing an old commitment state.
-Since all of your commitment transactions lock ***your*** bitcoin balance to a special locking script with a penalty mechanism, your counterparty will be able to claim your output if you publish an old state.
+Since all of ***your*** commitment transactions lock ***your*** bitcoin balance to a special locking script with a penalty mechanism, your counterparty will be able to claim your output if you publish an old state.

 </details>

 # Exchanging Signatures

-To fully understand how asymetric commitment transactions work, we'll have to review the process of exchanging signatures.
-To do this, let's return to BOLT 2 and the protocol messages that are exchanged as part of the **Channel Establishment** process.
-Now that we've identified that we need a refund transaction (which is really just the first commitment transaction), we can review the rest of the protocol messages and even see how the information included in each message contributes to our asymetric commitments!
+As the podcasters say, let's "double-click" into the process of exchanging signatures.
+To do this, we'll return to BOLT 2 and the protocol messages exchanged as part of the **Channel Establishment** process.
+Now that we've identified that we need a Refund Transaction (which is really just the first Commitment Transaction), we can review the rest of the protocol messages and see how the information included in each message contributes to our asymmetric commitments!

 ### Open Channel

 We already reviewed the open channel message, so we won't discuss this in much depth.
 However, what we will draw attention to is the shaded area in the diagrams below.
 If an area is shaded, it means that the **"holder"** of that transaction does not yet know that information.
-For example, during the channel open process, Alice does not yet have Bob's funding public key or any of the other cryptographic material needed to operate their payment channel.
-Therefore, she cannot construct the full 2-of-2 multisig witness script yet, which also means she does not yet know the transaction ID for the funding transaction.
-Additionally, she doesn't yet know Bob's payment basepoint, and she doesn't have his signature for the first commitment transaction.
+For example, during the channel open process, Alice does not yet have **Bob's Funding Public Key** or any of the other cryptographic material needed to operate their payment channel.
+Therefore, she cannot construct the full 2-of-2 multisig witness script yet, which also means she does not yet know the transaction ID for the Funding Transaction.
+Additionally, she doesn't yet know **Bob's Payment Basepoint**, and she doesn't have his signature for the first commitment transaction.

-On the other hand, once Bob receives Alice's `open_channel` message, he now has her **payment basepoint** so he can construct the Pay-To-Witness-Public-Key-Hash (P2WPKH) output for her.
-That said, he still doesn't have her signature, nor does he have much information about the funding transaction, so he can't add the input to his version of the first commitment transaction yet.
+On the other hand, once Bob receives Alice's `open_channel` message, he now has **Alice's Payment Basepoint** so he can construct the Pay-To-Witness-Public-Key-Hash (P2WPKH) output for her.
+That said, he still doesn't have her signature, nor does he have much information about the Funding Transaction, so he can't add the input to his version of the first commitment transaction yet.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/sig_exchange_1.png" alt="sig_exchange_1" width="100%" height="auto">
 </p>

 ### Accept Channel

 As we learned earlier, if Bob accepts the channel, he will send an `accept_channel` message to Alice.
-In this message, he will provide, among other things, the public keys that Alice needs to complete the funding transaction and her version of the refund transaction.
-We haven't yet dug into the details regarding how each commitment state is updated, but it's worth noting that Bob also provides Alice with the information needed to derive the new public keys for each new commitment state.
+In this message, he will provide, among other things, the public keys that Alice needs to complete the Funding Transaction and her version of the first Commitment Transaction, which we're calling the Refund Transaction.
+We haven't dug into the details regarding how each commitment state is updated yet, but it's worth noting that Bob also provides Alice with the information needed to derive the new public keys for each new commitment state.

-Once Alice recieves this information, she is able to add bob's funding public key to the 2-of-2 multisig and complete the funding transaction, which now means Alice has the funding TX ID and output information.
+Once Alice receives this information, she is able to add **Bob's Funding Public Key** to the 2-of-2 multisig and complete the Funding Transaction, which now means Alice has the Funding TX ID and output information.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/sig_exchange_2.png" alt="sig_exchange_2" width="100%" height="auto">